Canned Sour Pickles and Pickling Spice

 - 1/2 cup Kosher salt or 1/3 cup pickling salt, plus coarse salt for pickling liquid

 - 2 1/2 cups distilled white or apple cider vinegar

 - 2 1/2 cups water

-- 2 tablespoons pickling spice (ingredients above or store-bought)
+- 2 tablespoons pickling spice (see above, or use store-bought)

 - Dill and garlic (optional)

 On the second day: Prepare jars as described in General Rules.
 Drain cucumbers, rinse, and drain again.
-Bring vinegar, water, and 1 tsp.
-Kosher salt to a boil.
+Bring vinegar, water, and 1 teaspoon Kosher salt to a boil.